 We deserve an eternity of punishment just the same.

-And yet we are undeservedly forgiven because of what Jesus did 2,000 years ago, and not justly condemned for what we did ourselves these last 50 years or so.
+And yet we are undeservedly forgiven because of what Yeshua did 2,000 years ago, and not justly condemned for what we did ourselves these last 50 years or so.